 Once we determine that the program is appropriate, our team will meet with the family and the child to identify appropriate goals.
 CHTS then prepares a personalized treatment plan and submits it (with supporting documentation) to the funding agency for approval.
 Once the plan is approved and the staff members are identified, services will begin.

 School departments, private schools, and agencies may contact CHTS directly for school consult services.
-Note that DYCF makes all referrals to our PFEP program.

 Contact CHTS